Division of Administration and Financial Management

 The Division of Administration and Financial Management (AFM) helps to ensure that the programs and services of the department are managed in accordance with appropriate statutes and regulations through the provision of centralized administrative, financial and grant management support, as well as budget preparation, execution and analysis.

 This division's staff oversees preparation and management of approximately 200 contracts; works with the Cabinet for Health and Family Services staff in all purchasing, payment, contract monitoring, budgeting and accounting arenas for the department; and provides support and technical assistance to all department staff.

 AFM consists of the two branches described below.

-The Procurement staff assists with various areas.
+The Administrative Services staff assists with various areas.
 The group handles all purchasing-related activities within the department.
 They are responsible for the following: